janakitti/hackathon-global/README.md

 #### UI Design

 The design of the UI was done using Figma.
-I wanted to create an app that was minimalist yet highly scalable.
+I wanted to create a UI that was minimalist yet easily scalable.
 I decided to stick with the traditional side navbar + dashboard style, similar to the designed used for the Attendee Dashboard for Hack the North 2020++.
-I found that this layout was very general-purpose/flexible and would make it easy for developers to add on new features and users to intuitviely access these new features in the future.
+I found that this layout was very flexible and would make it easy for developers to add new features and for users to intuitviely access these features in the future.

 #### React + TypeScript

 I chose to use React for its simplicity and flexibility as a UI library.
 When it came to deciding between TypeScript and JavaScript, I chose TypeScript.
-Although there was a lot of boilerplate code to set up, being able to have code completion and type hinting was helpful for writing code confidently.
+Although there was a lot of boilerplate code to set up, being able to have code completion and type hinting was helpful for being able to write code confidently.
 I also wasn't planning on using any uncommon third-party libraries for this project, so I wasn't too concerned about missing type definitions.

 #### File structure